openstack/ironic/doc/source/drivers/ilo.rst

   The PXE driver passes management information in clear-text to the bare metal node.
-However, if swift proxy server and glance have HTTPS endpoints (See :ref:`EnableHTTPSinSwift`, :ref:`EnableHTTPSinGlance` for more information), the ``iscsi_ilo`` driver provides enhanced security by exchanging management information with swift and glance endpoints over HTTPS.
+However, if swift proxy server and glance have HTTPS endpoints (See `Enabling HTTPS in Swift`_, `Enabling HTTPS in Image service`_ for more information), the ``iscsi_ilo`` driver provides enhanced security by exchanging management information with swift and glance endpoints over HTTPS.
 The management information, deploy ramdisk and boot images for the instance will be retrieved over encrypted management network via iLO virtual media.

 Tested Platforms
 ~~~~~~~~~~~~~~~~